-iv. identifying anatomical landmarks on the computer-generated 3-dimensional representation of the defective portion and the non-defective portion of the tissue;
+iii. identifying anatomical landmarks on the computer-generated three-dimensional representation of the target tissue;

-Eufinger discloses this limitation, alone or in view of Dean93 and Dean98.
-Eufinger discloses that the endoprosthesis is "adapted on the video screen of the computer to the special anatomical features of the patient by an interactive manipulation of the data" representing images of the actual and reference models.
-EX-1008 1:6-20; 1:46-55 (emphasis added).
-The adaptation "takes place by support point displacement" of points of the actual model into the volume of the reference model and "by geometric manipulation functions (reflecting, expending, turning, rounding, smoothing, etc.)" at specific anatomical locations (or landmarks) such as "the exit regions of the sensitive nerves of the lower jaw."
-EX-1008 5:9-11; 5:55-58; EX-1003 ¶161.
+Eufinger discloses or renders obvious this limitation, alone or in combination with Dean93 and Dean98.
+Eufinger discloses that the endoprosthesis is "adapted on the video screen of the computer to the special anatomical features [landmarks] of the patient by an interactive manipulation of the data" representing images of the actual and reference models.
+EX-1008 1:6-20; 1:46-55.
+The adaptation "takes place by support point displacement" of points of the actual model into the volume of the reference model and "by geometric manipulation functions (reflecting, expending [sic: expanding], turning, rounding, smoothing, etc.)" at specific anatomical locations, such as "the exit regions of the sensitive nerves of the lower jaw."
+EX-1008 5:9-11; 5:55-58; EX-1003 ¶156.

-FIG. 6 is a cross-section of the actual model 10 superimposed with the reference model 14, and shows this adaptation to anatomical features:
+FIG. 6 is a cross-section of the actual model 10 superimposed with the reference model 14, and shows this adaptation to anatomical landmarks: